Rain Ruins Sri Lanka's Final ODI Against New Zealand

-Pallekele: The third and final one-day international between New Zealand and Sri Lanka yesterday was abandoned after only 21 overs of play due to persistent rain in Pallekele.
+PALLEKELE - The third and final One-Day International(ODI) between New Zealand and Sri Lanka on Tuesday was abandoned after only 21 overs of play due to persistent rain in Pallekele.

 The game was a dead rubber with Sri Lanka already having clinched the series 2-0, following their thrilling three-wicket win on Sunday.